azat-co/practicalnode/chapter4/chapter4.md

 }
 ```

-And they both, i.e., template and locals data, produce this HTML output:
+Then they both, meaning template and locals data, produce this HTML output which doesn't necessarily have `yes/no` on a new line.

 ```html
 <a href="/logout" data-active="data-active"></a>